 For nearly 10 years we criss-crossed the globe from our early days together in Connecticut.
-We returned to the US from Ethiopia after a four year stay in the Horn of Africa with trips down steep switchbacks to the Red Sea city of Massawa, eating zigni with our Ethiopian friends, fighting off baboons and other crazy adventures.
-Our father got orders for Washington DC, and we had the chance to see our mother again in Virginia, where she lived with her new husband, Bill, who was also a military man.
+We returned to the US from Ethiopia after a nearly four-year stay in the Horn of Africa with trips down steep switchbacks to the Red Sea city of Massawa, eating zigni with our Ethiopian friends, fighting off baboons and other crazy adventures.
+Our father got orders for Washington DC, and we had the chance to see our mother again in Virginia, where she lived with her new husband, Bill, also a military man.

 Then came decision time.
 The military keeps its men on the move.
 Barely stateside two years and dad got orders to southern Spain.
 Mom’s husband, Bill got orders to Keflavik, Iceland.
 As young as we were at the time, our parents laid the decision squarely on us.
 Mark chose mom and the move to Iceland.
 I chose dad who would be stationed in Spain.
 The divorce would now put Mark and I on different continents.

 For me the initial move was a whirlwind of excitement, fear, a language barrier and loneliness.
 Dad was busy meeting his new military challenges in Rota.
 We did not have housing yet.
-I spent a month in a hotel learning a few words of Spanish and trying on new identities for the new school I was about to attend.
-For Mark, I do not really know how things went.
+I spent a month in a hotel learning a few words of Spanish and trying on new identities for my new school.
+For Mark, I do not really know how things were.
 He never wrote.
 Phone calls were non-existent.
 We had a phone without a rotary dial or buttons.
 You picked up the handset and hoped a Spanish operator would answer.
 Southern Spain under the waning days of Franco was backward for its time.
 I couldn’t imagine Iceland was much better.
 Mom’s occasional letter hinted at Mark’s troubles, but mostly painted a picture of “happy days”.

-It was a colorful four years in Spain: Ferias and Sangria, bull fights at famous Corridas, trips to the Mediterranean and Morocco, and long summers on the beach.
-I graduated from an American High School in Spain.
+It was a colorful four and a half years in Spain: Ferias and Sangria, bull fights at famous Corridas, trips to the Mediterranean and Morocco, and long summers on the beach.
+I graduated from an American High School in Rota, Spain.
 Meanwhile, my father had married a Spanish woman and started a new family.
 It was time to strike out on my own.

 It turns out he was in boot camp at the Marine Corp Recruit Depot (MCRD) in San Diego.
 He would be there at least another three to four weeks.
 My mom got this great idea that we should go down to the base and drive around the barracks and training grounds, that way I could get a glimpse of my brother’s new life.

 Mom was right.
 Finding Mark would be the veritable needle in the haystack.
 We did one last pass and headed toward the exit gate.
 “Stop the car,” I yelled.
 “There he is.”
 She reluctantly pulled over.
 I sprinted out of the car calling his name loudly, “Mark, Mark”.
 All of the soldiers stopped and turned.
-My mother cringed and sunk into her seat a little more.
+My mother cringed and sunk a little further into her seat.

 Suddenly one of the soldiers broke formation and ran toward me.
 It was Mark.
 It had been 10 years, 10,000 miles, and 10,000 men who all looked alike, but I still knew my brother.
-We hugged each other and the great divide seemed to melt away.
-To me it was a magical moment.
-I expected all the marines to turn around and cheer like a scene out of a movie — our embrace framed in slow-motion.
+We hugged each other and the great divide seemed to melt in that moment.
+It was a magical.
+I expected all the marines to turn around and cheer like a scene out of a movie — our embrace in slow-motion.

 Instead, a commanding voice shattered the stillness, “Private Dee!”
 “Yes Sir,” Mark boomed as he raced back to his Sergeant.
 “Private Dee reporting Sir.”

 We had to leave.
-As I looked back through the car window I saw my brother on the ground doing push ups, counting “31, 32, 33.”
+As I looked back through the car window I saw my brother on the ground doing push ups, counting aloud “21, 22, 23.”
 Life was funny.
-Mark was the big brother who pulled me home a quarter of a mile on our Flexible Flyer sled, and today his strength was still being tested.
+Mark was my big brother who pulled me home a quarter of a mile on our Flexible Flyer sled, and today his strength was still being tested.
 It made me smile.